 - To some degree the punk rock skinhead gang the Turnbull ACs from the 1979 movie The Warriors counts.

-- The punks who briefly appear in Friday the 13th Part VIII: Jason Takes Manhattan look and act the part.
+- The punks who briefly appear to get scared away by Jason showing his face to them in Friday the 13th Part VIII: Jason Takes Manhattan look and act the part.

 - Escape from New York and its sequel Escape from L.A..